 The author acknowledges that the sample size of the experiment limits the generalizability of these conclusions.
 There was also room for error given the numerous potential confounding variables that were uncontrolled for, the complete lack of real statistical analysis, and the overall poor study design.
 Potential areas for future research include the exploration of other decoy materials including the use of a fake television, couch, or DJ turntable.

 The author encourages cat owners to engage in the exploration of alternative methods of managing cat behavior by scheduling a consultation with Class Act Cats.
 Class Act Cats uses behavior modification based on actual scientific research to determine the best way to get your cat from sassy to classy.
-For further reading, please see Class Act Cats’ website for insights into cat behavior.
+For further reading, please see Class Act Cats’ blog where you can learn about fun cat behavior topics like gay cats or practical ones like a guide on introducing cats.

 Update 2/20/23: It seems like the laptop from this post isn’t available anymore.
 However, I did find a similar cat laptop that has a scratching surface as well.